Go to Stripo

 How to configure the Library of Custom Modules?

-Similar to the Image Gallery, a user may see as many folders (tabs) in the Modules tab as you've configured for your Plugin application.
+Similar to the Image Gallery, a user may see as many folders in the Modules tab as you've configured for your Plugin application.

 These folders were configured this way on the application details page.